KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 resulted in many unnecessary deaths of nearby residents as well as emergency personnel.
-Also, the initial efforts to contain the radiation were made at great personal risk, with soldiers dropping sandbags by hand into the reactor from flying helicopters.
+Also, the initial efforts to contain the radiation were made at great personal risk, with soldiers dropping sandbags by hand into the reactor from helicopters flying above.
 There was also one video demonstrating that a flight from Toronto to Kiev resulted in more absorbed radiation than our trip to Chernobyl.
 I'm no radiation expert, but it appears that radiation increases significantly at high altitudes.